Schärding Kurhaus church, 2004

 • The six pedal stops are located behind the organ case.

-• Suspended mechanics.
+• Suspended key action.

-• Mechanical register mechanics.
+• Mechanical stop action.

-• Scope: manual C-d³, pedal C-d¹.
+• Range: manual C-d³, pedal C-d¹.

 Pipework